 London Southampton Train

-We offer the cheapest train tickets from London to Southampton as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from London to Southampton as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 London is the capital city of both England and of the United Kingdom and spans both banks of the River Thames.
 Present day London can trace its history back 2,000 years from when it was a Roman settlement.
 London is a truly global city that has strengths in arts, commerce, education, entertainment, fashion, finance, media, research and development and tourism.
 London has the largest financial services sector in the world, the world's largest city airport by passenger numbers and world class universities including Imperial College, King's College the London School of Economics and University College London.